JustinFincher/Portfolio/works/githubcontributions/readme.md

 # Releases
 > **Contributions 2.0: Modernized Experience.**
 > Since the release of 1.0, the Apple ecosystem has changed a lot.
-Swift has become mainstream, with frameworks designed specifically using Swift language features, like SwiftUI and WidgetKit.
+Swift has became mainstream, with frameworks designed specifically using Swift language features, like SwiftUI and WidgetKit.
 Catalyst, representing Apple's vision of iOS apps on Mac, provides a way for developers to migrate with no effort.
 GitHub also changed the svg format, with the color field now no longer a hex string but a sass variable.
 > To cope with these changes, I published Contributions for GitHub 2.0 in Jan 2021.

 ![](screenshotsv2.jpg)